BLCM/bl3mods/Aaron0000/Balands/README.md

 TEDIORE REGULAR GUNS
 --------------------
-Quickshot (Higher fire rate, lower damage, reload is self-firing gun) - No change.
+Quickshot - No change.

-Deadshot (reload is detonating red globe) - Increased Magazine Size by 25%.
+Deadshot - Increased Magazine Size by 25%.

-Sureshot (Higher damage, lower fire rate, bigger mag, reload is multi-projectile) - No change.
+Sureshot - No change.

-Lurkshot (impacts for 10% of damage, then explodes for card damage, reload produces puddle) - Increased Damage by 90% and Magazine Size by 40%.
+Lurkshot - Increased Damage by 90% and Magazine Size by 40%.

-Excelerator (higher fire rate, lower damage, reload is self-firing gun) - No change.
+Excelerator - No change.

-Kill-O-Matic (reload is detonating red globe) - No change.
+Kill-O-Matic - No change.

-Keenfire (Higher damage, lower fire rate, reload is multi-projectile) - No change.
+Keenfire - No change.

-Gibbergun (shots penetrate, reload produces puddle) - Increased Damage by 85%, reduced Fire Rate by 20%, and Magazine Size increased by 5 bullets.
+Gibbergun - Increased Damage by 85%, reduced Fire Rate by 20%, and Magazine Size increased by 5 bullets.

-Fastblast (Higher damage per pellet, less pellets, higher fire rate.
-Reload is self-firing gun) - No change.
+Fastblast - No change.

-Everblast (Bigger magazine, reload is multi-projectile) - No change.
+Everblast - No change.

-Powerblast (Higher pellet count, lower fire rate, reload is detonating red globe) - No change.
+Powerblast - No change.

-Elderblast (lobs explosive globs, reload produces puddle) - Increased Damage by 775%, reduced Tediore Reload Damage by 40%, and reduced Damage-over-Time by 40%.
+Elderblast - Increased Damage by 775%, reduced Tediore Reload Damage by 40%, and reduced Damage-over-Time by 40%.

 TORGUE LEGENDARY GUNS